UBC-MDS/programming-in-python-for-data-science/chapters/en/module3.md

 This question may be a bit more challenging.
 We are wondering about the inventory of a store.
 We want to see which Lego sets are in stock and if so how many?
 Afterall, the store needs to make sure there is enough sets in stock to meet demand.

 Tasks:
-- Combine the two dataframes to make 1 large complete dataframe by using an inner join.
+- Combine the two dataframes to make one large complete dataframe by using an inner join.
 - Name the new dataframe `lego_stock`.
 - Group the new dataframe by `set_num` and find how many groups there are using `.ngroups`

-This question is in two parts and we are going to walk you through how to tackle this issue.
+This question is in two parts and we are going to walk you through how to tackle it.

 <codeblock id="03_24">
 - Are you naming your new dataframe `lego_stock`?